forestdb/forestdb.org/models/jmss-irony.md

 ~~~~

 ### Utterances
 The utterances in this model are the same as the states.
 UtterancePrior uses uniformDraw to take an equal probability sample from the utterances in the function.
-The previous hyperbole model also used uniformDraw to sample from it's utterances, but the utterances in that model matched to a price rather than a state of the world.
+The previous hyperbole model also used uniformDraw to sample from its utterances, but the utterances in that model matched to a price rather than a state of the world.

 ~~~~ norun
 // Assume possible utterances are identical to possible states